 Performance Of The Af

-When we do our straight-on bike tests, we use a single AF point to see how well a camera is able to retain focus on a subject that is swiftly approaching.
-Every one of our bike tests was carried out using a Canon 70-200mm F2.8 lens set to a 200mm equivalent focal length.
+When we do our straight-on bike tests, we use a single AF point to see how well a camera can focus on a subject swiftly approaching subject onAllTherefore; every bike test was out using a Canon 70-200mm F2.8 lens set to a 200mm equivalent focal length.

 Af Tracking In The Finder Of The Camera

 When shooting in 1080 or 4K, there is no choice for 24 frames per second, and this will be our first topic of discussion.
-Nobody really knows why Canon persisted in imposing this somewhat arbitrary video limitation, but market segmentation is the most plausible explanation for their decision.
+Nobody knows why Canon persisted in imposing this somewhat arbitrary video limitation, but market segmentation is the most plausible explanation for their decision.

 There is a 4K crop option available on the 90D that, in exchange for a more constricted viewfinder, gives a minor improvement in the level of detail captured in the image.
 These advancements aren’t going to shake the foundation of the world, but they are evident.
 However, the 4K crop mode of the 90D cannot come close to matching the level of detail captured by the 4K crop mode of the a6400.

-On the other side, 1080p footage appears to have greater detail than the 1080p film captured by the a6400 (which is very mediocre), an improvement over the footage captured by the 80D, and similar to the footage captured by the X-T30.
+On the other side, 1080p footage appears to have greater detail than the 1080p film captured by the a6400 (which is very mediocre), an improvement over the footage captured by the 80D and similar to the footage captured by the X-T30.
 Last but not least, the 90D’s 1080/120p high frame rate mode has an appearance that is superior to that of the A6400s and is comparable to the high-speed footage captured by the X-T30.

 The Canon 90D is probably not going to be very appealing to wannabe filmmakers.
 It adds focus peaking, which was not available on the 80D, but it does not include now-standard video features such as zebra stripes or a correct Log gamma setting (a very flat tone curve useful for color grading).